By TYLER ELLYSON

 KEARNEY – The University of Nebraska at Kearney is partnering with academic institutions from four Latin American countries to promote undergraduate research, expand students’ global perspectives and create opportunities for collaboration among faculty.

-Last year, UNK joined the Inter-Institutional Program for Strengthening of Research and Graduates Studies in the Pacific, better known as DELFIN.
+Last year, UNK joined the Inter-Institutional Program for Strengthening of Research and Graduate Studies in the Pacific, better known as DELFIN.

 Started in 1995, the program includes more than 200 academic institutions and research centers in Mexico, Colombia, Costa Rica and Peru.
 UNK is the first member institution from the United States.